 By Moina Arcee, Jun 27, 2015, edited August 28 2018

-The professional wrestling fraternity lost a charter member this month when Dusty Rhodes passed away.
-His leaving was as unexpected as his long career as a professional wrestler.
+The professional wrestling fraternity lost a charter member when Dusty Rhodes passed away in June 2015.
+His departure was as unexpected as his long career as a professional wrestler.

 Professional wrestling storylines work best when they are a tantalizing mix of truth and lies.
 Dusty is a case in point.
 Fan adoration for his character stemmed from his convincing portrayal of himself as an ordinary working man so grateful for a job as a professional wrestler that he said he was “living the American Dream.”
 The “American Dream” (or just “Dream”) moniker stuck with Rhodes throughout his four decade career.

 Big Dusty’s affinity with the blue collar workers aligned him with the majority of wrestling fans.
 He got great mileage from claiming to be the “son of a plumber.”

 Rhodes started out as a heel, but quickly turned to a baby face, and remained a face thereafter.
 During his career the trend was for wrestlers to be mega muscular, to train fanatically to get cut and buff.
 Then there was this lisping guy with peroxide curls, a goofy sagging belly, and a brutish red splotch on his side.
 Man boobs flopping with every stride, Dusty was truly a sight to behold.